gregplaysguitar/hashban.js/readme.markdown

 - Handle # in urls (scroll to the element)
 - Prevent/handle simultaneous transitions? (or does this belong in the transition_in method?)
-- Remove setup method, use settings object (?)
+- Remember page scroll position and return to it on back (?)
-- Remember page scroll position and return to it on back (?
+- Figure out a way to have multiple Hashban instances handling their own transitions.
+Maybe needs some sort of global register?